featured image

 }

-🔴 Danger: The wait() call is a blocking operation — the main thread stops until the worker finishes.
-If the worker is in the middle of a 10ms cycle, the main thread blocks for up to 10ms.
-This is acceptable during shutdown but would be catastrophic if called from within a rendering frame.
+The wait() call blocks the main thread for up to 10ms while the worker finishes its current cycle.
+This is acceptable during shutdown.
+It would be catastrophic if called from within a rendering frame.

-In practice, the worst-case scenario is a torn read: the main thread reads m_pitch while the worker is mid-write, producing a value that is neither the old nor the new estimate.
-For a display-only property that is overwritten 50 times per second, a single corrupted frame is invisible.
-For safety-critical decisions (fall detection), the system never reads these properties — detectFall() operates on the local SensorData cur variable, which exists entirely within the worker thread’s stack.
+m_pitch, m_roll, and friends are technically unsafe but practically fine.
+These double values are written by the worker and read by the main thread through Q_PROPERTY getters.
+The C++ standard doesn’t guarantee that double writes are atomic.
+In practice, on 64-bit ARM (the Raspberry Pi 5’s Cortex-A76), naturally aligned 8-byte writes are atomic at the hardware level.
+The worst case is a torn read: the main thread reads m_pitch mid-write and gets a value from neither the old nor new sample.
+For a display property that updates 50 times per second, one corrupted frame is invisible.
+For fall detection decisions, the system never reads these properties — detectFall() operates on the local SensorData cur variable that lives entirely on the worker thread’s stack.

-The static local variable potentialFallTimeout persists across calls.
-Because detectFall() is only ever called from processSensorLoop(), which only ever runs on the worker thread, this is safe — there is only one caller.
-However, if detectFall() were ever called from a second thread (e.g., a unit test running in parallel), the static would become a shared mutable state without synchronization.
-A member variable (m_potentialFallTimeout) would be the safer design.
+The static in detectFall() is a hidden assumption.
+The static int potentialFallTimeout = 0 inside detectFall() persists across calls.
+Because detectFall() is only ever called from the worker thread, this is safe.
+But if a unit test ever calls it from a second thread in parallel, you have a shared mutable without synchronization.
+A member variable would be the safer design.

 We respect your privacy.